-So how do granite counter tops from a rock stuck in the earth get transformed into perfectly fitting kitchen counter tops in your home?
-Well, it's not rocket science.
+So how are granite counter tops transformed from a chunk of rock in the earth into perfectly fitting kitchen counters in your home?
+Well, it’s not rocket science.
 But the stone in the mountain does go through many steps on its way to becoming stone counters.

 First, the stone is knocked off the side of a mountain in large chunks.
 Most granite in the US comes from far off lands like India, Brazil, and Italy.
 Some very rare stones, for example blue granites, are even mined under the ocean (translation - very EXPENSIVE)